Creating Legal Experiences

 *Go to career and job fairs.
 Often, these are held on Saturdays.

 *Conduct informational interviews.
 Set up a before-work breakfast meeting, coffee break, lunch or after-dinner drink with your contact.
 The Oregon State Bar offers a New Lawyers Referral List, an informal mentoring program designed to help young lawyers and law students establish connections with Oregon attorneys who work in their field of interest.
-The attorneys on that list have volunteered to be contacted by anyone who desires advice and counsel on a career path in the law.

 Gain Legal Experience